 In January, 2015 he started his PhD at IST, Portugal under the EPFL-IST Joint Doctoral Initiative, advised by Prof. Nuno Loureiro and Prof. Paolo Ricci.
 In 2016 he moved to Lausanne to pursue his PhD at EPFL, where he stayed until January 2019.
 He successfully defended his thesis in February 22, 2019 at EPFL where he received the unanimous jury classification of Pass with Distinction and Honour.
 For his thesis, he was received the 2020 EPS-PPD PhD Research Award and the EPFL Physics Doctoral Thesis Award.
 During his PhD, Rogerio developed a set of equations that can describe plasmas at arbitrary collisionalities while retaining numerical efficiency, and applied this model to a variety of cases, including the drift-wave instability and Landau damping.

 In March 2019 Rogerio started working at the University of Maryland at College Park, United States as a Postdoctoral Research Associate with the associate research scientist Matt Landreman.
 There, as part of the “Simons Collaboration on Hidden Symmetries and Fusion Energy”, he worked on the development of mathematical tools to analytically describe magnetic field stellarator equilibria.
-Since June 2021, he is working as a Postdoctoral Researcher at the Max-Planck Institute for Plasma Physics, Greifswald, Germany with Prof. Per Helander, where he was the recipient of an Alexander von Humboldt Foundation research grant.
+From June 2021 to December 2021, he worked as a Postdoctoral Researcher at the Max-Planck Institute for Plasma Physics, Greifswald, Germany with Prof. Per Helander, where he was the recipient of an Alexander von Humboldt Foundation research grant.
 He is currently working as a research scientist at IST, where he won an early career award from the portuguese national science foundation (FCT, CEEC, 2021 Edition) and is the Principal Investigator for a EUROfusion Enabling Research Grant on the design of magnetic confinement fusion reactors.
 He is also an Invited Assistant Professor at the Physics Department of IST where he teaches and supervises physics students.